Dr Loumidis offers

 Counselling

-life stresses, difficult dilemmas, crises in their lives, relationship
+life stresses, losses, bereavement, difficult dilemmas, crises in their lives, relationship

 problems, or may wish to develop better ways of living.